We

 High caffeine intake

-Smoking/Vaping and high alcohol consumption
+drug use and/or high alcohol consumption

 History of eating disorder (Often seen in young women)